-The principal character, Baahubali is raised by villagers as Shivudu when they find him floating in the river, at the foot of the gigantic and visually spellbinding waterfall that can put Niagara Falls to shame.
-First half is invested in showing prowess of demi-God Baahubali who seems to believe that there exists nothing like impossible.
-Be it deracinating Shiva lingam and carrying it under the waterfall followed by breaking into a dance, or falling many times while mounting the waterfall and still be alive without a scratch, or gliding through the forest like Mowgli while saving his arse or gently providing Tammana’s character Avanthika a makeover that eventually makes her fall for his innocent charm.
+The principal character, Baahubali, is raised by the residents of a certain village as Shivudu after they find him floating in the river, at the foot of a gigantic and visually spellbinding waterfall that can put even Niagara Falls to shame.
+The first half of the film is invested in showing the prowess of demi-God Baahubali who seems to believe that there exists nothing like impossible.
+Be it deracinating Shiva lingam and carrying it under the waterfall followed by breaking into a dance, or falling many a time while mounting the waterfall and still be alive without a scratch, or gliding through the forest like Mowgli while saving his arse or gently providing Tammana’s character Avanthika a makeover that eventually makes her fall for his innocent charm.
 He can do anything.

-It’s understandable that such a big budget film needs to have commercial elements for mass appealing, but it should be done smartly so it doesn’t hamper the flow of the film.
+It’s understandable that such a big-budget film needs to have commercial elements for mass appealing, but it should be done smartly so it doesn’t hamper the flow of the film.
 That requires smart writing.
 The writing could never scale to good heights to drive such a multi-character ambitious film, the screenplay goes for the toss at many places.
 Initially, I really liked the character of Tamanna as the strong, bold, independent and rebellious warrior until she is objectified and her character falls in love within no time and starts singing and dancing.
 The story is weak, the narration is tattered and the performances below par except for Ramya Krishnan.
 I was so exhausted by the end that even the epic war scene couldn’t hold much of my interest.
 Hate to say this but this film didn’t work for me, I was embarrassed at many places and cheesed off.